Yours Truly, Johnny Dollar: Legacy

 Yours Truly, Johnny Dollar was so familiar to CBS Radio's listeners that the network's resident comedians, Bob and Ray, occasionally satirized it.
 Their version, "Ace Willoughby, International Detective," followed the Johnny Dollar format of exotic locales, continental officials, cool villains, and tense confrontations, with Ray Goulding doing a letter-perfect imitation of Bob Bailey's delivery.
 In the comedy version, however, the detective usually gave up on the case after being beaten up incessantly.

 Yours Truly, Johnny Dollar was a popular weekly radio mystery play in the 1960s and early 1970s on Radio Iran.
 The role of Johnny Dollar was played by Heidar Saremi, a popular radio performer.
 Contrary to the original, Johnny Dollar was more of a criminal investigator.
 At the end of each episode, the narrator asked the radio audience how Johnny found the perpetrators, making the show a mystery quiz as well as a drama; those who guessed correctly were entered into a raffle for a prize.

 In the 1970s and 1980s the comedy troupe The Firesign Theatre released a number of satirical record albums; several featured spoofs of old-time radio featuring the character Nick Danger, Third Eye, who was loosely based on Sam Spade and Johnny Dollar.
 The scripts included inside references to radio with lines such as, "It had been snowing in Santa Barbara ever since the top of the page," and riffs on radio sound effects.

 In 2003, Moonstone Books adapted the Yours Truly, Johnny Dollar radio program into a graphic novel illustrated by Éric Thériault and written by David Gallaher.

-The show has been the opening item on The Big Broadcast on WAMU in Washington, D.C. since the early 1990s.
+The show has been the opening item on The Big Broadcast on WAMU in Washington, D.C. off and on since the early 1990s.

-As of August 2017, the show is being aired several times a day on KTQA FM 95.3 in Tacoma, WA and CHLU FM in Middle LaHave, Nova Scotia, Canada.
+As of August 2017, the show is being aired several times a day on KTQA FM 95.3 in Tacoma, Washington and CHLU-FM in Middle LaHave, Nova Scotia, Canada.

-As of August 2021, the SiriusXM satellite radio network is airing some episodes of the show on its "Radio Classics" channel 148.
+In August 2021, the SiriusXM satellite radio network began airing many episodes of the show on its "Radio Classics" channel 148.

 As of February 2019, a documentary about the program, Last Man Standing – Johnny Dollar & the End of Old-Time Radio, has been produced.

+In 2023, a new graphic novel series was launched with Johnny Dollar investigating cybercrimes of the modern age.
+"The man with the action packed expense account" is a cyberinsurance investigator, taking on ransomware actors in the modern age.

+In April and May 2025, Johnny Dollar guest-starred in the Dick Tracy comic strip, though to avoid copyright, the character is never referred to by name.